kakserpom/php-sqlx-rs/README.md

 });
 ```

-A `ROLLBACK` happens if the closure returns `false` or throw an exception.
+A `ROLLBACK` happens if the closure returns `false` or throws an exception.
-Otherwise a `COMMIT` gets sent when functions finishes normally.
+Otherwise, a `COMMIT` gets sent when functions finishes normally.

 Additional supported methods: